Singapore at the 2025 SEA Games

-The team will be led by chef-de-mission Mr Lawrence Leow; President of Singapore Badminton Association and SNOC vice-president.
-The flag bearers are Noah Lim from jujitsu and Yeo Jia Min from badminton.
+The team were led by chef-de-mission Mr Lawrence Leow; President of Singapore Badminton Association and SNOC vice-president.
+The flag bearers were Noah Lim from jujitsu and Yeo Jia Min from badminton.

 Competitors

 An initial 762 athletes were preliminary selected on 6 August competing in 42 sports at the Games.
 Sports Association could submit appeals until the end of the month.

-On 28 August, Singapore’s delegation size increased to 980 athletes competing in 48 sports following successful appeals.
-After the entry by athlete registration, the official number of athletes heading to the Games is 930.
+On 28 August, Singapore's delegation size increased to 980 athletes competing in 48 sports following successful appeals.
+After the entry by athlete registration, the official number of athletes heading to the Games was 930.

-Among those who are selected is long-distance runner Soh Rui Yong as well as the Men's football team.
+Among those who were selected is long-distance runner Soh Rui Yong as well as the men's football team.
 Besides them, a slew of silat and muay thai athletes were also included in the latest list; together with the men and women's kabaddi teams, women's dragon boat team, men's sepak takraw and indoor volleyball team.

-The national polo, handball and woodball teams also got the nod.
+The national handball and woodball teams received the nod.

-No athlete will be fielded in Weightlifting and Teqball.
+No athletes were fielded in Pétanque and Teqball as well as Jetski & Polo.